How to Choose a Model Portfolio Photographer in Boston — Photography Shark

 Photography Shark specializes in model portfolio and commercial photography for the Boston and South Shore market.
 Chris McCarthy has spent over a decade building portfolios for models at all career stages — first portfolios for aspiring models, agency submission builds, comp card image sets, and portfolio refreshes for working models.

 Sessions are personally directed by Chris from start to finish, with active posing and expression guidance throughout.
-Packages start at $395 and scale based on session length and image count.
-All packages include professional retouching and high-resolution delivery with no additional fees.
+Packages: Bronze $200 (45 min, 5 images), Silver $350 (1 hour, 10 images), Gold $595 (1.5 hour, 20 images), Platinum $795 (2 hour, 30 images).
+All packages include professional retouching, commercial use license, and high-resolution delivery with no additional licensing fees.

-Studio is at 83 E Water St, Rockland, MA — 25 minutes south of Boston, serving models from Quincy, Hingham, Scituate, Norwell, Plymouth, and across the South Shore.
+Studio is at 83 E Water Street, Rockland, MA — 25 minutes south of Boston, serving models from Quincy, Hingham, Scituate, Norwell, Plymouth, and across the South Shore.

 Contact us to discuss your portfolio goals, or call (781) 312-8824.
 We're happy to answer any of the questions above before you decide to book.